 - Cancer Cure scenario the solvency position is tested for cancer cure through a deterministic scenario based on cure for all cancers.
-Testing of the scenario indicated that the exposure is modest. - Pandemic scenario the solvency position is tested for a pandemic resulting in a 1 per mille spike in mortality claims, combined with a 25% loss on forced asset sale.
-Testing of the scenario indicates that the overall impact is moderate. - Combined mortality and morbidity stress the solvency position is tested for a 5% increase in the mortality and morbidity rates.
-Testing of the scenario indicates that the overall impact is modest. - Asia CI claims deterioration this scenario shows the impact on RIBM of adverse critical illness claims in Asia.
-Testing of the scenario indicates that the overall impact is modest.
+Testing of the scenario indicated that the exposure is modest. - Pandemic plus market risk scenario the solvency position is tested for a pandemic resulting in a spike in mortality claims and the offsetting impact on longevity business calibrated as a 1-in-200 stress.
+Testing of the scenario indicates that the overall impact is modest. - Combined mortality and morbidity stress the solvency position is tested for a 5% increase in the mortality and morbidity rates.
+Testing of the scenario indicates that the overall impact is modest. - Asia CI claims deterioration this scenario shows the impact on RGBM of adverse critical illness claims in Asia.
+Testing of the scenario indicates that the overall impact is modest. - A range of market sensitivities and scenarios considering movements in interest rates, credit spreads and inflation.